freeCodeCamp/freeCodeCamp/curriculum/challenges/italian/08-data-analysis-with-python/data-analysis-with-python-projects/page-view-time-series-visualizer.md

 Utilizza i dati per completare le seguenti attività:

-- Utilizza Pandas per importare i dati da "fcc-forum-pageviews.csv".
-Imposta l'indice alla colonna `date`.
+- Use Pandas to import the data from "fcc-forum-pageviews.csv".
+Set the index to the `date` column.
-- Pulisci i dati filtrando i giorni in cui le viste della pagina erano nel 2,5% superiore o nel 2,5% inferiore del set di dati.
+- Clean the data by filtering out days when the page views were in the top 2.5% of the dataset or bottom 2.5% of the dataset.
-- Crea una funzione `draw_line_plot` che utilizza Matplotlib per disegnare un grafico a linee simile a "examples/Figure_1.png".
-Il titolo dovrebbe essere `Daily freeCodeCamp Forum Page Views 5/2016-12/2019`.
-L'eticchetta sull'asse x dovrebbe essere `Date` e l'etichetta sull'asse y dovrebbe essere `Page Views`.
+- Create a `draw_line_plot` function that uses Matplotlib to draw a line chart similar to "examples/Figure_1.png".
+The title should be `Daily freeCodeCamp Forum Page Views 5/2016-12/2019`.
+The label on the x axis should be `Date` and the label on the y axis should be `Page Views`.
-- Crea una funzione `draw_bar_plot` che disegna un grafico a barre simile a "examples/Figure_2.png".
-Dovrebbe mostrare le visualizzazioni medie giornaliere delle pagine per ogni mese raggruppato per anno.
-La legenda dovrebbe mostrare etichette dei mesi e avere il titolo `Months`.
-Sul grafico, l'etichetta sull'asse x dovrebbe essere `Years` e l'etichetta sull'asse y dovrebbe essere `Average Page Views`.
+- Create a `draw_bar_plot` function that draws a bar chart similar to "examples/Figure_2.png".
+It should show average daily page views for each month grouped by year.
+The legend should show month labels and have a title of `Months`.
+On the chart, the label on the x axis should be `Years` and the label on the y axis should be `Average Page Views`.
-- Crea una funzione `draw_box_plot` che utilizzi Seaborn per disegnare due grafici adiacenti simili a "examples/Figure_3.png".
-Questi grafici a riquadro devono mostrare come i valori sono distribuiti entro un determinato anno o mese e come si confronta nel tempo.
-Il titolo del primo grafico dovrebbe essere `Year-wise Box Plot (Trend)` e il titolo del secondo grafico dovrebbe essere `Month-wise Box Plot (Seasonality)`.
-Assicurati che le etichette mensili in basso inizino con `Jan` e gli assi x e y siano etichettati correttamente.
-Il boilerplate include comandi per preparare i dati.
+- Create a `draw_box_plot` function that uses Seaborn to draw two adjacent box plots similar to "examples/Figure_3.png".
+These box plots should show how the values are distributed within a given year or month and how it compares over time.
+The title of the first chart should be `Year-wise Box Plot (Trend)` and the title of the second chart should be `Month-wise Box Plot (Seasonality)`.
+Make sure the month labels on bottom start at `Jan` and the x and y axis are labeled correctly.
+The boilerplate includes commands to prepare the data.

 Per ogni grafico, assicurati di utilizzare una copia del frame di dati.
 I test unitari sono scritti per te in `test_module.py`.